bcdev/zappend/docs/guide.md

 ```

 To access the settings in `extra` your slice source function or class constructor
 must define a special argument named `ctx`.
-It must be a 1st positional argument or
+It must be a 1ˢᵗ positional argument or
 a keyword argument.
 The argument `ctx` is the current processing context of type
 `zappend.api.Context` that also contains the configuration.
+The settings in `extra`
+can be accessed using the dictionary returned from `ctx.config.extra`.

 Here is a more advanced example of a slice source that opens datasets from a given
 file path and averages the values along the time dimension: